While reading through these parts lists, you may find it handy to have a copy of the schematic to refer to. (PDF, 4 KB)

 If you’re thinking of going with a much larger case but still want to be able to run from batteries, I recommend adding a Bulgin dual-9 V battery drawer to one of the larger cases (Mouser part #122-BX0026).

-Your choices in this area go much deeper than “one 9 V battery or two,” and “batteries or wall power?” so I’ve moved all the answers out into other articles:
+Your choices in this area go much deeper than “one 9 V battery or two,” and “batteries or wall power?” so the topic is covered elsewhere:

 If you just want an easy answer, put 2 × 9 V batteries in series and call it good.
 That’s not the best method on several axes, but it is the overall easiest for this circuit design.